moritzebeling/kirby-svelte-kit/README.md

 Upload these directories to PHP server:
 - `admin`
-- `build`
 - `content`

-Point your public domain to `build`.
+and point your admin domain to `admin`.

-You can also deploy to netlify.
-Settings are made in:
-- `netlify.toml`
-- `@sveltejs/adapter-netlify`
+You can also host a pre-built version of your website on the same server.
+Run `npm run build`, upload the newly created `build` folder to your server as well and point your public domain to it.
+Note, that you will have to manually recompile your website in order to reflect any changes to the content.

 ## Configuration

 ### Netlify
+- Check `netlify.toml`
+- `@sveltejs/adapter-netlify` adapter is already installed (see `svelte.config.js`)
 - Create a build hook
 - Create 2 "Outgoing notifications" pointing to your online admin url
   - "Deploy succeeded" webhook to `{your-domain}/webhook/netlify_deploy/success`
-  - "Deploy succeeded" webhook to `{your-domain}/webhook/netlify_deploy/error`
+  - "Deploy failed" webhook to `{your-domain}/webhook/netlify_deploy/error`

 Read more on [Kirby Webhook Field](https://github.com/pju-/kirby-webhook-field/blob/master/docs/quickstart.md).

 ### Admin
 - Rename `config.kirby-svelte-kit.test.php` to match your test domain
-- Configure kirby like
+- Configure Kirby like
 ```php
 'frontend.url' => 'https://{your-website}.netlify.app',
 'pju.webhook-field.hooks' => [